studiomoniker/hni-pijlers/README.md

 ## Boilerplate Installation

-1. Click on Download ZIP  or clone this repository to download the boilerplate.
+1. To download the boilerplate click on `Download ZIP`  or clone this git repository.
-2. Open Terminal.app
-3. In Terminal, go to the cover directory: `cd /path/to/cover/directory` or drag the cover folder onto the Terminal icon.
+2. Open Terminal.app and go to the cover directory: `cd /path/to/cover/directory` or drag the cover folder onto the Terminal icon.
 4. Run `npm install` to install the necessary dependencies
 5. Run `gulp` to build the cover
 6. The `dist` directory now contains the built web cover!